VishalMandrai/Dental-Admission-Predictor_CAAPID-Project/README.md

 ![dental-title](https://user-images.githubusercontent.com/72686156/103458006-f5eed500-4d29-11eb-8ea5-566a10b9e613.jpg)

 <p><h3>A USA Dental Admission Predicting web application.
 The application is built on gathered data from different dental practitioners of USA.
-It makes use of simple statistics to predict Student’s chances of admit in top dental schools of USA.
-This application was developed for a US-based startup - ‘CAAPID Simplified’.
+It makes use of simple statistics to predict Student’s chances of admit in top dental schools of USA.<br><br> This application was developed for a US-based startup - ‘CAAPID Simplified’.
 This was my project as Data Analyst Intern with the startup.</h3></p>

 <hr>
 <p><h3>A glimpse of the Web App:</h3></p>